Abilene Prairie Dogs

 The Abilene Prairie Dogs were an independent professional baseball team based in Abilene, Texas.
-They were members of the Texas–Louisiana League from 1995 to 1999, and returned in the North American League in 2012.
+They were members of the Texas–Louisiana League from 1995 to 1999, and returned for one season in the North American League in 2012.

 Team history

 Texas–Louisiana League (1995–1999)

 In 1995, the Prairie Dogs, or Dogs as the fans commonly called them, began play at Abilene Christian University's Crutcher Scott Field.
 Under the management of Charlie Kerfeld, the Prairie Dogs accumulated a dismal 40-60 record, earning them the last place in their League.
 1996 brought a new manager, Phil Stephenson, who led the Dogs to a League Championship with a 67-31 record.
 In 1997, the Dogs returned to last place standing (36-52) under the management of Barry Jones.
 Jones rallied the Dogs in 1998, to take a fourth-place position with a 39-45 record for the year.
 In 1999, Jones moved on to the Ozark Mountain Ducks, and was replaced by Dan Madsen, who took the Dogs to a 46-38 third place League standing in their final year of play.